Policies

 • A commitment to UN Global Compact

-• A sustainability and ESG strategy which is tracked and reported regularly
+• A sustainability strategy which is tracked and reported regularly

-We track and report our progress on sustainability through our annual sustainability report and our biannual ‘Communication of Progress’ report to UN Global Compact.
-We also con-duct a specific ‘Sustainability Review’ once per year with our Board of Directors.
+The Foundation tracks and reports its progress on sustainability through the annual sustainability report and the biannual ‘Communication of Progress’ report to UN Global Compact.
+The Foundation also conducts a specific ‘Sustainability Review’ once per year with the Board of Directors.

 The objective of the Lundbeck Foundation’s investing activities is threefold: